 Your organization can configure workflows to transition TMF Index-related records through the various states of draft, review, approval, and implementation per your business processes.
 For example, changes to the TMF Index often go through a review process before they are implemented.

-A common practice is to control access to the TMF Index, allowing many users to view only the current and approved version, while only a select group of users can view obsolete versions and view or edit a new draft version.
+A common practice is to control access to the TMF Index, allowing many users to view only the currently implemented version, while only a select group of users can view obsolete versions and view or edit a new draft version.

 TMF Index Lifecycles